MilesOfRoses/my-jekyll/_posts/design/2017-01-06-paper-cutout-texture.md

 	<a data-flickr-embed="true" data-header="true"  href="https://www.flickr.com/photos/146669889@N04/31800750990/in/album-72157676949094332/" title="18 - new background"><img src="https://c7.staticflickr.com/1/351/31800750990_8a6c15e229_m.jpg" width="240" height="141" alt="18 - new background"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 	<p>Now go back to the Effects Search bar and type in Curves again.
-We'll increase the green quite a bit, and decrease the blue slightly to get a nice grasssy green color.</p>
+We'll increase the green quite a bit, and decrease the blue slightly to get a nice grassy green color.</p>

 	<a data-flickr-embed="true" data-header="true"  href="https://www.flickr.com/photos/146669889@N04/32057613861/in/album-72157676949094332/" title="19 - green background hills"><img src="https://c6.staticflickr.com/1/636/32057613861_b8bf805247_m.jpg" width="240" height="105" alt="19 - green background hills"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

-	<p>Now use the pen tool to cut out the rolling wavey hill shape for the bacground.
+	<p>Now use the pen tool to cut out the rolling wavey hill shape for the background.
 Again, make sure to use the pen tool's bezier curves by clicking and dragging every time you make a new point!
 We can add a drop-shadow to the hills layer the same way we did for the trees.
 Just copy the hills layer, make the copy black, add a blur effect and put it behind the original. </p>

 	<a data-flickr-embed="true" data-header="true"  href="https://www.flickr.com/photos/146669889@N04/31800740090/in/album-72157676949094332/" title="20 - cut mask on background"><img src="https://c3.staticflickr.com/1/616/31800740090_8d9f422ff6_m.jpg" width="240" height="105" alt="20 - cut mask on background"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>